-But people don't have to master a new language to benefit some, Bialystok said.
-Exercising your brain throughout life contributes to what's called cognitive reserve, the overall ability to withstand the declines of aging and disease.
-That's the basis of the use-it-or-lose-it advice from aging experts who also recommend such things as crossword puzzles to keep your brain nimble.
+But people do not have to master a new language to benefit some, Bialystok said.
+Exercising your brain throughout life contributes to what is called cognitive reserve, the overall ability to withstand the declines of aging and disease.
+That is the basis of the use-it-or-lose-it advice from aging experts who also recommend such things as crossword puzzles to keep the brain nimble.